cosmosgame/save-the-world/content/articles/index.md

       - mirror work
       - What you don't love in others..
       - Everything is God (or the Universe
+  - Hakomi Principles (for healing)
+    - Hakomi intro
+    - Love
+      - should be included
+      - preparation for Truth
+    - Non violence
+      - different schools of personal growth; "pop-it"
+    - Truth
+      - Coyote
+      - Accountability
+        - Victim stories
+    - Mindfulness
+    - Mind/Body
+    - Organicity
+    - Unity
+    - Change
+      - Accept that change is possible
+      - Accept that change is inevitable
+      - Creativity
   - Body
     - It all starts in the body
     - Every emotion has a place in the body